GabrielMoreau/winsoft-main/winmerge/README.md

 # WinMerge - Diff between two or three files

-WinMerge is a free software tool for data comparison and merging of text-like files.
+WinMerge is a free and open-source software tool for data comparison and merging of text-like files.
 It is useful for determining what has changed between versions, and then merging changes between versions.